Neuwied: Geography

 The core of Neuwied and the former village of Heddesdorf, which belonged to the municipality before these districts were added, are not listed as districts themselves.

 The place of the abandoned former village of Rockenfeld, which is considered to be the origin and namesake of the famous Rockefeller family, also belongs to today's municipal territory of Neuwied.

-Since the inner city of Neuwied is situated on a former bed of the river Rhine, it is at great risk of flooding.
-It is one of very few towns in the region protected by flood-prevention levees, a source of friction with communities downstream.
+Since the inner city of Neuwied is situated on a former bed of the Rhine river, it is at great risk of flooding.
+It is one of the very few towns in the region protected by flood-prevention levees, a source of friction with communities downstream.

 Neuwied is twinned with the London Borough of Bromley.

 Politics

 The 2019 municipal council elections led to the following distribution of seats: CDU (15), SPD (12), Greens (7), AfD (5), FWG (3), FDP (2), The Left (2), Ich tu's (2).

 Population

-Originally there were only a few thousand people living in Neuwied, with the number not growing significantly because of wars and famines.
-With the industrialization in the 19th century the number of inhabitants increased from 5,600 in 1831 to 18,000 in 1905.
+Originally, there were only a few thousand people living in Neuwied, with the number not growing significantly because of wars and famines.
+With the industrialisation in the 19th century, the number of inhabitants increased from 5,600 in 1831 to 18,000 in 1905.

-By 1970 the figure had grown to 31,400 and following a major realignment incorporating several communities within the town, it jumped to 63,000.
+By 1970, the figure had grown to 31,400, and following a major realignment incorporating several communities within the town, it jumped to 63,000.

-As of 30 June 2005 there were officially 66,455 people living in Neuwied.
+As of 30 June 2005, there were officially 66,455 people living in Neuwied.